AccessibleFuture/braille/remote-liblouis/README.md

 ##API

+###JSON-Encoded Data
+	POST ../braille.json

+When posting to the /braille.json endpoint, use POST, and include the text that you wish to convert as the value of the key named "content."

+####Form-Encoded Example
+HTTP Body:

+	{
+	  "content": "Hello, world!"
+	}

+Response Body:

+	{
+    	"content": "  ,hello1 _w6\r\n"
+	}

+The response body of the request that is returned will include the braille ascii text for the plain text sent to the service in the "content" key value.

+###Form-Encoded Data

     POST .../braille

 When posting to the /braille endpoint, use POST, and include the text that you wish to convert as the value of a key named "content."

-Currently, Remote-LibLouis v.0.9 supports only form-encoded data, but a future update will allow it to support JSON-encoded data.
+####Form Encoded Example
+HTTP Body:

+	content=Hello%2C+world%21

+Response Body:

+	,hello1 _w6

-The response body of the request that is returned will include the braille ascii text for the plain text sent to the service in the "content" value.
+The response body of the request that is returned will include the braille ascii text for the plain text sent to the service.

 ##API Status Codes
 <table>